Skip to content ↓

 Policy Making Process

-The Local Authority (LA - Cambridgeshire County Council) and The Government are responsible for updating and issuing some of the policies which are adopted at Spring Common.
+The Local Authority (Cambridgeshire County Council) and the Government are responsible for updating and issuing some of the policies which are adopted at Spring Common Academy.

-School based policies are drawn up by Spring Common's Senior Management Team (SMT) and will go through a staff and Trustee consultation process.
-Advice is also sought from our Human Resources company - EPM and Unions where applicable.
+School-based policies are drawn up by Spring Common Academy's Senior Leadership Team, and will go through a staff and Trustee consultation process.
+Advice is also sought from our Human Resources company - EPM, and Unions where applicable.

 When the consultation process is complete and agreements received, the policies will be ratified by the board of Trustees before being issued and implemented.